jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

     CT: Jump to external code for strncmp
     RF: Jump to external code for strncmp
     RF: userdiff_find_by_namelen_cb at userdiff.c:328:1
-    CF: for_each_userdiff_driver_list at userdiff.c:454:14
-    CT: userdiff_find_by_namelen_cb at userdiff.c:319:0
-    CF: userdiff_find_by_namelen_cb at userdiff.c:322:7
   Occurrences: 7

-Uncategorised
-  Before events:
-    CF: write_entry at entry.c:289:8
-    CT: streaming_write_entry at entry.c:126:0
-  Occurrences: 1

 Uncategorised
   Before events: